Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Dissipative effects and graceful entry to inflation

-Our strategy consists of fixing the gauge coupling at some representative value in the weak regime which we choose to be $\alpha=0.015$ and then slowly increasing the value of the effective inflaton-gauge field coupling $f^{-1}$ until we achieve the transition from an oscillating Universe to an inflating one within at least $(\sqrt{2V_0}/\phi_0) \, t < 48$, which is the approximate time at which the gradient energy of the axion can no longer be neglected.
-After applying this procedure, we observe that we mostly obtain solutions for which the Universe collapses and the kinetic energy of the scalar field increases indefinitely in one of the two directions.
+Our strategy consists of fixing the gauge coupling at some representative value in the weak regime which we choose to be $\alpha=0.015$\footnote{ With this choice, the contribution to the potential of $\phi$ non-perturbatively generated from the coupling with the non-Abelian gauge fields is suppressed at least by a factor $\exp( - 2 / \alpha)\approx 10^{-58}$, so we neglect it. } and then slowly increasing the value of the effective inflaton-gauge field coupling $f^{-1}$ until we achieve the transition from an oscillating Universe to an inflating one within at least $(\sqrt{2V_0}/\phi_0) \, t < 48$, which is the approximate time at which the gradient energy of the axion can no longer be neglected.
+After applying this procedure, we observe that we mostly obtain solutions for which the universe collapses and the kinetic energy of the scalar field increases indefinitely in one of the two directions.
 At the boundary of such solutions, we find solutions that gracefully transition to inflation.
 Obtaining such solutions within the time allowed is only possible with some moderate fine-tuning of the inflaton-gauge field coupling, and we present one such example in Fig.~\ref{fig:thermal_quasi-cyclic_dissipation}.